Litigation and eligibility: Switzerland

 Q: Has your jurisdiction signed the Agreement on the Unified Patent Court?
 If so, when do you expect it to be ratified?

 Switzerland is not an EU member state and, to date, non-member states are not entitled to participate in the Unified Patent Court (UPC) regime.
-From a non-member perspective, it will be interesting to see what the implications of Brexit will be on the United Kingdom and the UPC.

 Q: Will your country play host to one or more divisions of the Unified Patent Court?